-Never start or let the engine run in an enclosed, unventilated area.
+NEVER start or let the engine run in an enclosed, unventilated area.
 Exhaust fumes from the engine contain carbon monoxide, a colorless and odorless gas.
 Carbon monoxide can be fatal if inhaled.
-Failure to comply may result in death, personal injury, equipment or property damage.
+Failure to comply may result in property damage, personal injury, or death.